- We had an open discussion about the way we support young children and their families.

 What do the changes mean for my child?

 You will be able to continue to use your existing supports during this consultation period and until any changes have been finalised.
-We’ll look to start this new approach beginning in late 2021.

 If you have any concerns specific to your child’s support needs, or how these proposed changes might impact your family, please contact your Early Childhood Partner to discuss your situation.